Collins avenue hotel, Art Deco, Mediterranean Revival.

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Art Deco style with Mediterranean Revival influences built in 1934.
+The building is rectangular in plan.
 The structural system is cement blocks.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum single-hung sashes.
 Large Palladian window on either side of the primary doorway and on the easternmost part of the north elevation.
 There is a single-story, full-span loggia characterized by an integrated (under the main) roof.
 Full-span loggia across the east elevation; 5 arches open the porch that now has a metal railing.
 Primary entryway centered directly on east elevation; Center arch of loggia ornamented with corinthian pilaster on either side and "Franklin" bas relief directly above; Primary doorway is directly infront of this central arch and is ornamented with a fixed arch window above.

 * Date source: Miami-Dade County Property Appraiser